-Jim has extensive experience in all aspects of complex litigation, including condemnation law, natural gas utility law, redevelopment law, environmental law, class actions, mass torts, regulatory investigations, contract disputes, commercial litigation, and employment law.
-Jim has traveled throughout the country and in Europe to represent clients, including conducting trials, arguing motions, pursuing discovery, conducting depositions and performing investigations.
+Jim is Co-Chair of Archer’s Condemnation and Eminent Domain Practice.
+An accomplished trial lawyer, Jim handles all aspects of complex litigation in an array of cases in areas that include condemnation law, natural gas utility law, redevelopment law, environmental law, class actions, mass torts, regulatory investigations, contract disputes, commercial litigation, and employment law.

 - Represented utility company with regard to condemnation matter to secure existing facility whose lease had expired.